alekspetrovv/stores-api/README.md

 Beyond the core functionality, this project incorporates several engineering best practices to ensure production readiness and maintainability.

+* **Initial Data Loading:** The `stores.json` file is automatically loaded with all stores into the database when the application starts for the very first time (it skips loading if data already exists).
 * **Store Search Endpoint:** Used PostgreSQL with PostGIS for geospatial data to efficiently find a configurable number of closest stores (defaulting to 5) to any given location.
 * **JWT Authentication:** Implemented JWT-based authentication for user login and registration.